 The City of Seattle is committed to good government and recognizes employees play a pivotal role in reaching that goal.

-Seattle's Whistleblower Code encourages employees to report waste, unsafe practices, misconduct, violations of law and other unethical behavior.
+Seattle's Whistleblower Code encourages employees to report waste of public funds, unsafe practices and violations of law including violation of the City's Ethics Code.

 All City employees can:

 - Inside the employee’s department, to a supervisor or someone in their department’s chain of command; or